varun872/Numpy/README.md

 ->Elements in a numpy array are required to be of the same datatype unlike lists which are hetrogeneous.<br>
 ->We can use advanced mathematics on numpy arrays whereas these don't work on lists.<br>

-For furthur information corresponding to numpy visit https://numpy.org/doc/stable/user/index.html#user
+<h6>For furthur information corresponding to numpy visit https://numpy.org/doc/stable/user/index.html#user</h6>